ADA Access Consultants

 Maneuvering Space (11B-604.8.1.1)

-ADA bathroom regulations include maneuvering space for those in wheel chairs.
+ADA bathroom requirements include maneuvering space for those in wheel chairs.
 Wheelchair accessible compartments need adequate maneuvering space to accommodate individuals with disabilities.
 As a result, code outlines specific requirements based on the type of door used:

 • In-Swinging Door: A minimum 60″ x 36″ space is required in front of the clearance area.